nix-community/dream2nix/README.md

 ## [WIP] dream2nix - A framework for 2nix tools

-For an example of dream2nix being used in practice, see [dreampkgs](https://github.com/DavHau/dreampkgs).

----
 dream2nix is a framework for 2nix converters (converting from other build systems to nix).
 It focuses on the following aspects: